 Step 1: Register for a business license

-Before registering a business name in Alaska for a sole proprietorship or partnership, a business license is required.
+Before registering a business name in Alaska for a sole proprietorship or partnership, a state of Alaska business license is required.

 Step 2: Check for name availability

 Before you move forward with the DBA filing process, you need to make sure that your business name is available.
-Conduct a name search on the Alaska Department of Commerce website to see whether another business is using your name.
+Conduct an Alaska business entity search on the Alaska Department of Commerce website to see whether another business is using your name.

-In addition to this search, you will also want to search other records such as an internet search, business license records, professional license records, phonebooks, etc.
+In addition to this search, it’s recommended to search other records, such as the Internet, business license records, professional license records, phonebooks, etc.

 Step 3: Fill out the Business Name Registration form

-Download the application (Form 08-557) or fill it out online.
+Download the Business Name Registration form (Form 08-557) or fill it out online.

 Information needed on the form includes: